-Why I got involved in the Canadian Gay Pilot group:
+Why I got involved with Canadian Aviation Pride:

 I was speechless. needless to say, I didn't want to fly with that Captain anymore.
 There was no provocation.